Forgiveness is something that, when you do it, you free yourself to move on…OR NOT!

 What are the negative consequences of abuse in adult life

-Even though as an adult, he is trying to forgive, rationalise, idealise, minimise bad deeds, he can’t deceive his mind.
+Even though as an adult, he is trying to forgive, rationalize, idealize, minimize bad deeds, he can’t deceive his mind.
 The mind remembers everything and always tells the truth.
-If we do not listen to the truth of our once abandoned, neglected, beaten, abused mind, then the mind will start screaming.
+If we do not listen to the truth of our once abandoned, neglected, beaten and abused mind, then the mind will start screaming.
 Ignored emotions will find another way out in the form of a variety of symptoms.
 It can be depression, anxiety, cancer, overeating, obsessive thoughts, chronic pneumonia and more could be enumerated.

-This hope, which rarely realises in practice, prevents an adult from understanding the values and feelings of reality.
+This hope, which rarely realizes in practice, prevents an adult from understanding the values and feelings of reality.

 It would sound something like this:

 The truth is liberating, no matter how cruel she is.
 Allowing yourself to feel a true emotion is therapeutic and far less painful than suppressing them.
 If not, your body will suffer for it.
 Alice Miller writes about people; abused as children, who were forcing themselves to forgive parents.
 However, they have always physically suffered.
 When they finally admit the truth, the symptoms slowly disappeared.
-I also make a similar observation in my therapeutic practice.
+I am experiencing a similar observation in my therapeutic and life coaching practice.

 First, you will have to admit yourself that an indescribable injustice has happened to you.
 Allow yourself to grieve as you never had the parents which every child deserves.
 Lastly, learn have to live with emptiness and unfulfilled longings.